GNU/Linux Desktop Survival Guide

 happen where by some half finished or even unwanted changes get

 committed.
 This, do the following with care:

 $ git add * $ git status $ git commint -am "Add all files into the repository."

 Notice the practice of always reviewing the status of git every time we do a commit.
 This is a good practice!

 So, before getting started with any activity on git we may like to ensure our main branch is up-to-date.
 This is not required but is a good idea to regularly check.
 First we check the current status of the main branch.

 There are changes not yet staged so lets commit them, noting that you may like to choose better messaging.

-$ git commit -am "Commit the master branch before branching to a dev branch." $ git push
+$ git commit -am "Commit the main branch before branching to a dev branch." $ git push